jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 441 Accreditation to provide approved programmes
 (1) An institution may not offer or provide all or part of an approved programme unless the institution is granted accreditation to provide the programme or part of the programme.
 (2) An institution may apply to NZQA for a grant of accreditation to provide all or part of a programme.
-(3) If the programme for which accreditation is sought incorporates standards from the Directory of Assessment Standards, the applicant must obtain consent to assess against those standards.
+(3)
 (4) NZQA—
-  (a) may grant or refuse to grant accreditation to the institution to provide all or part of the programme; and (b) must give the institution written notice of its decision to grant or refuse accreditation; and (c) may grant accreditation without limitation as to time or for a specified period.
+  (a) may grant or refuse to grant accreditation to the institution to provide all or part of the programme; and (b) must give the institution written notice of its decision to grant or refuse accreditation; and (c) may grant accreditation for a specified period or indefinitely.
+(4A) If NZQA grants accreditation to the institution to provide all or part of the programme and the programme or part of the programme incorporates standards from the Directory of Assessment and Skill Standards, the institution is authorised to assess against those standards.
 (5) This section—
   (a) does not apply to any secondary school qualification or class of secondary school qualification that NZQA exempts, by notice, from the application of this section:
   (b) is subject to section 453.
 (6) A notice under subsection (5)﻿(a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 442 Conditions on accreditation
-(1) Every accreditation is subject to the condition that the institution complies at all times with the relevant rules made under section 452, except to the extent that NZQA exempts the institution, by a condition on the accreditation, from compliance.
+(1) Every accreditation to provide an approved programme is subject to the condition that the institution complies at all times with the relevant rules made under section 452, except to the extent that NZQA exempts the institution, by a condition on the accreditation, from compliance.
 (2) When granting accreditation to an institution to provide an approved programme, NZQA may impose conditions on the accreditation that are—
   (a) specific to the programme or a particular class of programmes; or (b) specific to the institution or a particular class of institutions.